SteelSeries/gamesense-sdk/doc/api/json-handlers-full-keyboard-lighting.md

 }
 ```

 It is also possible to re-use a background effect event with a different set of excluded events, rather than needing to create a new one for each different combination of exclusions.
 To do this, in addition to passing a `bitmap` context frame key, you must also include a `excluded-events` key.
 This key/value functions exactly like the one on the handler definition itself, taking an array of event names as strings.
-If this key is not present in the context frame, the effect will default to excluding the events in the list provided during initial handler binding.
+If this key is present in the context frame, the value in the frame will override the default provided during handler binding.
+If not present, that default will be used.

 [json-handlers]: /doc/api/writing-handlers-in-json.md "Writing Handlers in JSON"
 [json-handlers-color]: /doc/api/json-handlers-color.md "JSON Color Handlers"